 Tips for optimizing meta descriptions:

-- Do not exceed 156 characters or else Google will cut off your description and they may not use it at all.
+- Google’s meta description length is up to 920 pixels, so do not exceed 158 characters or else Google will cut off your description and they may not use it at all.
 If you write the meta descriptions in an Excel spreadsheet, you can check the length with the equation =LEN(B2) if you want the cell in A2 to show the length with your description in B2.

-- Do not have duplicate meta descriptions.
+- Avoid duplicate meta descriptions.
 Every meta description must be different, or else the search engine may ignore it and use other content on the page.

 - While keywords aren’t going to directly help your ranking, but they will help your click-through rate since keywords are highlighted as the search engine user reads the results.
 Try to use the keywords closer to the first words in the meta description.